PittayaNM/therapal/retrospectives/sprint-1-retro.md

 ## 🎯 What Could We Improve?

-- be more proactive to work.
+- Be more proactive to work.

-- improve communication between team members.
+- Improve communication between team members.

-- allocate buffer time for unexpected delays.
+- Allocate buffer time for unexpected delays.

-- conduct mid-sprint check-ins to adjust plans as needed.
+- Conduct mid-sprint check-ins to adjust plans as needed.

-- refine task estimation process based on past experiences.
+- Refine task estimation process based on past experiences.

 ## Action Items (Sprint 1)
 | Action Item | Owner |